In the Mouth of Madness

-In the Mouth of Madness is a 1994 American supernatural horror film directed and scored by John Carpenter and written by Michael De Luca.
+In the Mouth of Madness is a 1994 American supernatural psychological horror film directed and scored by John Carpenter and written by Michael De Luca.
 It stars Sam Neill, Julie Carmen, Jürgen Prochnow, David Warner and Charlton Heston.
 Neill stars as John Trent, an insurance investigator who visits a small town while looking into the disappearance of a successful author of horror novels, and begins to question his sanity as the lines between reality and fiction seem to blur.
 Informally, the film is the third and final installment in what Carpenter refers to as his "Apocalypse Trilogy", preceded by The Thing (1982) and Prince of Darkness (1987).

 In the Mouth of Madness pays tribute to the works of author H. P. Lovecraft in its exploration of insanity, and its title is derived from the Lovecraft novella At the Mountains of Madness.
 Distributed by New Line Cinema, In the Mouth of Madness received mixed reviews upon release, but has gained a cult following.

 Plot

+John Trent is delivered by ambulance to an insane asylum, violently agitated and restrained.
+He is confined to a padded room, where he experiences disturbing hallucinations.
+He begins telling his story to a doctor.

-In New York City, insurance investigator John Trent narrowly survives an attack by an axe-wielding man with deformed pupils.
-Soon after, he is hired by book publisher Arcane to investigate the disappearance of acclaimed horror author Sutter Cane, whose new novel, In the Mouth of Madness, is eagerly awaited.
-Arcane's director, Jackson Harglow, assigns Cane's editor, Linda Styles, to accompany John, though he suspects the whole affair is an elaborate publicity stunt.
+Sometime earlier, while working as an insurance investigator in New York City, John meets with a client after uncovering a case of fraud, and he narrowly survives an attack by an axe-wielding man with misshapen pupils.
+Soon after, book publisher Arcane hires John to investigate the disappearance of acclaimed horror author Sutter Cane, whose next novel, In the Mouth of Madness, is eagerly awaited.
+Arcane's director, Jackson Harglow, informs John that the attacker was Cane's agent, though John suspects the whole affair is an elaborate publicity stunt.

 John discovers that Cane's book covers form a map to Hobb's End, New Hampshire, the fictional town featured in Cane's stories.
-He and Linda set out to find the location.
+He and Linda Styles, Cane's editor, set out to find the location.
 During the drive, Linda experiences surreal phenomena, passing the same cyclist as both a youth and an old man, and even seeing the road vanish, before they abruptly arrive in Hobb's End.
 The town's landmarks and residents, including innkeeper Mrs. Pickman, appear exactly as Cane had written them.
 While John insists it is staged, Linda admits that although Cane's disappearance was a hoax, the current events are not.
 At a local church, described in Cane's novels as built on a site of ancient evil predating humanity, angry townspeople arrive demanding Cane return their missing children.